canonical/k8s-snap/docs/src/charm/howto/install-lxd.md

   the 'to:' directive to install to an existing machine)

-The container running the charm, or more accurately, the LXD instance controlling the container, needs to have a particular configuratin in order for the Kubernetes components to operate properly.
+The container running the charm, or more accurately, the LXD instance controlling the container, needs to have a particular configuration in order for the Kubernetes components to operate properly.

 ## Fetching the profile